 Our greenhouse is located in Delta, with surrounding districts of Surrey and Langley which we consider to be our local community.
-We have made efforts to hire locally and are proud to have 43% of our workforce living within the local community where we operate (2020 - 21%).
+We have made efforts to hire locally and are proud to have 64% of our workforce living within the local community where we operate (2021 - 43%).
 Beyond economically supporting our local community, this also helps to continue to reduce the environmental impact of Rubicon Organics as an organization.
-We have further begun to organize regular pickups from local transit locations from a Company bus, as well as assisting team members to create carpool groups.
+We continue to do regular daily pickups from a local Surrey transit location with our Company van.